Kimeiga/kairenold/README.md

 ## Grammar

-We make some grammar changes to make it easier to speak.
+The following grammar changes are optional ones that make it easier to speak Kairen, and turn it from just an English cypher into a full language.
+If you are speaking without these grammar changes, we call that "half Kairen", and with these grammar changes, "full Kairen".

 This constitutes either making sentences shorter, or making it easy to turn a sentence into a question without reordering, etc.

 1. Remove all useless-ish words
     1. Articles not required, "the"/"a" not required